optio50/Victron_Modbus_TCP/README.md

 USB Serial interface https://overkillsolar.com/product/usb-module-for-bms/
 The connector included did not fit my BMS, YMMV.
 I cut the BMS BlueTooth cable in half and soldered the UART wire's to the connector wire's
 ![alt text](https://github.com/optio50/Victron_Modbus_TCP/blob/main/ScreenShots/PyQT5-Single-Charger-JBD-BMS.png?raw=true)

+it seems there is issues with the latest versions of pymodbus.
+2.1.0 is verified as working
+if you are on ubuntu the package manager will install the 2.1.0 version
+sudo apt install python3-pymodbus

+or

+pip install pymodbus==2.1.0

 To install
 git clone https://github.com/optio50/Victron_Modbus_TCP
 cd Victron_Modbus_TCP
 chmod +x MODBUS_Example.py
 chmod +x MQTT_Example.py
 pip3 install paho-mqtt
-pip3 install pymodbus
+pip install pymodbus==2.1.0
 ./MODBUS_Example.py
 or
 ./MQTT_Example.py